-This was a gift to the city in 1891, from Frank Peavey a local grain broker, the fountain was to provide drinking water for horses.
-After WWI the fountain was rededicated to honor horses from the 151st Field Artillery killed in action.
+This was a gift to the city in 1891, from Frank Peavey a local grain broker.
+The fountain was to provide drinking water for horses.
+After World War I the fountain was rededicated to honor horses from the 151st Field Artillery, killed in action.
 See more on the history of this fountain here.

 Neils House at 2801 Burnham Blvd, Minneapolis